Pressio/pressio4py/DESCRIPTION.rst

 Running Demos/Tutorials
 -----------------------

-After installing the library, you can check run the regression tests:
+After installing the library, you can run the regression tests:

 .. code-block:: bash